Knuth-Plass Justified Text on the Web

 Width A: Pretext + KP B: + GS/LS/DOM CSS justify A vs CSS B vs CSS

-A/B vs CSS = ratio of CSS demerits to KP demerits (higher = KP is better, e.g. 10× means KP has 10× fewer demerits)
+A/B vs CSS = ratio of CSS demerits to KP demerits (higher = KP is better).
+These large ratios reflect the cubic/squared formula, not proportional perceptual differences.

 Key Findings